cande1gut/wolf/README.md

 ---

-This project has adapted code made by: [Kevin Tewouda](https://lewoudar.medium.com/click-a-beautiful-python-library-to-write-cli-applications-9c8154847066)
+This project has code adapted from: [Kevin Tewouda](https://lewoudar.medium.com/click-a-beautiful-python-library-to-write-cli-applications-9c8154847066)